SciTechDude/PyTextArt/README.md

-# bowTieShapeGenerator
+# PyTextArt

+PyTextArt lets you generate different shapes given it's size and shape-type.
-BowTieShapeGenerator lets you generate a bow-tie shape made of  anyu given characaters of  any given size.
+For now a bow-tie shape made of  any given characaters of  any given size can be created

-You need to specify size at command line.
+More shapes will be added soon.

+# bowTie Shape Generator

 For example: